Dictatorship: Europe

 The Nuremberg rallies celebrated fascism and the rule of Adolf Hitler in Nazi Germany.

 In the time between World War I and World War II, several dictatorships were established in Europe through coups which were carried out by far-left and far-right movements.
 The aftermath of World War I resulted in a major shift in European politics, establishing new governments, facilitating internal change in older governments, and redrawing the boundaries between countries, allowing opportunities for these movements to seize power.
 The societal upheaval caused by World War I and the unstable peace it produced further contributed to the instability that benefited extremist movements and rallied support for their causes.
-Far-left and far-right dictatorships used similar methods to maintain power, including cult of personality, concentration camps, forced labour, mass murder, and genocide.
+Far-left and far-right dictatorships used similar methods to maintain power, including cult of personality, concentration camps, forced labor, mass murder, and genocide.

 The first communist state was created by Vladimir Lenin and the Bolsheviks with the establishment of Soviet Russia during the Russian Revolution in 1917.
 The government was described as a dictatorship of the proletariat in which power was exercised by soviets.
 The Bolsheviks consolidated power by 1922, forming the Soviet Union.
 Lenin was followed by Joseph Stalin in 1924, who consolidated total power and implemented totalitarian rule by 1929.
 The Russian Revolution inspired a wave of left-wing revolutionary movements in Europe between 1917 and 1923, but none saw the same level of success.

 Statue of Stalin in East Berlin, 1951.
 It was removed in 1961 as part of de-Stalinization.

 At the same time, nationalist movements grew throughout Europe.
 These movements were a response to what they perceived as decadence and societal decay due to the changing social norms and race relations brought about by liberalism.
 Fascism developed in Europe as a rejection of liberalism, socialism, and modernism, and the first fascist political parties formed in the 1920s.
 Italian dictator Benito Mussolini seized power in 1922, and began implementing reforms in 1925 to create the first fascist dictatorship.
 These reforms incorporated totalitarianism, fealty to the state, expansionism, corporatism, and anti-communism.
 Several right-wing dictatorships also emerged in the Balkans and the Baltic states during the interwar period.

 Adolf Hitler and the Nazi Party created a second fascist dictatorship in Germany in 1933, obtaining absolute power through a combination of electoral victory, violence, and emergency powers.
 Other nationalist movements in Europe established dictatorships based on the fascist model.
 During World War II, Italy and Germany occupied several countries in Europe, imposing fascist puppet states upon many of the countries that they invaded.
 After being defeated in World War II, the far-right dictatorships of Europe collapsed, with the exceptions of Spain and Portugal.
 The Soviet Union occupied nationalist dictatorships in the east and replaced them with communist dictatorships, while others established liberal democratic governments in the Western Bloc.